BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.3.3 (48)

-* Many (but not yet all) Share Sheet actions now include additional detail in their "Save to Files" filenames.
+* Most Share Sheet actions now include additional detail in their "Save to Files" filenames.
     * For example, the default filename for exporting a seed will be something like:
         * `1c907cb-TestSeed-Seed-UR.txt`
         * (seedID-name-type-format)